Articles , Glossary

 Based on their functions, icons can be classified as:

 • interactive icons directly involved in the interaction process.
-They are clickable or tappable and respond to the user’s request doing the action symbolized by them.
-They inform users about the functions or features of the buttons, controls, and other elements of interaction.
+They are clickable or tappable and respond to the user’s request, doing the action symbolized by them.
+They inform users about the functions and features of buttons, controls, and other interactive elements.
 In many cases, they are obvious and don’t need the copy support.

 • entertaining and decorative icons aimed at aesthetic appeal rather than functionality often used to present seasonal features and special offers.
-They present the effective way of attracting user’s attention and enhance the general stylistic concept of a digital product.
+They present an effective way of attracting users’ attention and enhancing the general stylistic concept of a digital product.

 • app icons: interactive brand signs that present the application on different platforms supporting the original identity of the digital product.